kemccall/Bat-Ray-Buoy/README.md

 * http://www.homedepot.com/p/Project-Panels-FOAMULAR-1-in-x-2-ft-x-2-ft-R-5-Insulation-Sheathing-PP1/203553730

 ### Enclosure
 The enclosure is made of 3 inch ABS (or schedule 40 PVC) pipe and fittings with the exception of the stability ring.
-There's nothing particular about the ABS sewer pipe I used  other than it's expensive and readily available.
+There's nothing particular about the ABS sewer pipe I used  other than it's inexpensive and readily available.
 You could use schedule 40 or 80 PVC, or different colored pipe.
 I would have liked clear PVC, but clear is considerably more expensive.

 See the wiki for pictures.